stoplightio/docs/articles/prism/runtime.md

 #### Request

-The request object on double dollar sign is a special object to help with Prism Instances.
+The request object on double dollar sign is a special object that assists Prism Instances.
 Anytime a request is sent through Prism and a Prism instance is being served, that incoming request will be parsed and set on the double dollar sign request method.
-Double Dollar Request is defined in Prism Conductor Instances, but it won't have any affect on the Scenario Collection run.
+Double dollar request is defined in Prism Conductor Instances, but it won't have any effect on the Scenario Collection run.

 #### Get / Set